Code-Poets/time-monkey/README.md

     ```
     pip install pipenv
     ```
+    Remark: pipenv 11.9 does not work, if you encounter a release problem try 2020.8.13

-4. Change directory to the folder containing SheetStorm project and install all dependencies from Pipfile:
+4. Change directory to the folder containing SheetStorm project, activate virtual environment and install all dependencies from Pipfile:

     ```
+    pipenv shell
     pipenv install
     ```
+    Remark: if not all dependaencies are installed try `pipenv install --dev`.

 5. Install PostgreSQL:
     ```